hiranrajasuriya/hiranrajasuriya.github.io/_pages/teaching.md

 # Learning
 ## A Selection of Undergraduate Modules
-While following these modules and gaining theoretical knowledge, I have experience projects and publications in related research.
-Gradually I discovered my passion for underlying stochastic processes and in the theory of machine learning.
+Up until the last semester as an undergraduate, I was involved in deep-learning research based on heuristic approaches.
+However, the ‘Pattern Recognition and Machine Intelligence’ module delivered by <a href = 'https://scholar.google.com/citations?user=4-S204cAAAAJ&hl=en'><b>Dr. Prathapasinghe Dharmawansa</b></a> made me realize the power and versatility of statistical machine learning and it catalyzed a passion to explore statistical approaches in medical image analysis.

 ### Advanced Courses
 * EN4573 Pattern Recognition and Machine Intelligence:
-  - Covered Random Matrices, Multivariate Gaussian Density, Concentration of Measure in high dimensions, Goals of Learning, Randomness of the Generalization error, Inductive bias, Density estimation, Concentration inequalities, Introduction to PAC inequalities.
-Mostly from Statistical Learning Theory by <a href="http://maxim.ece.illinois.edu/teaching/SLT/"> Bruce Hajek and Justin Raginsky.</a>
+  - Course content includes Multivariate Gaussian Density, Concentration of Measure in High Dimensions, Goals of Learning, Randomness of the Generalization Error, Inductive Bias, Density Estimation, Concentration Inequalities, Introduction to PAC Inequalities.
+(Reference materials are mostly from Statistical Learning Theory by <a href="http://maxim.ece.illinois.edu/teaching/SLT/"> Bruce Hajek and Justin Raginsky</a>.)

-* EN4583 Advances in Machine Vision

 ### Mathematical fundamentals
 * MA4033 Time Series and Stochastic Processes